NETWAYS/foreman-training/installation/04_installation.md

 ****

-* Foreman will be configured to know about the DHCP subnet
+* Create the subnet 'foreman' and associate Smart proxies

 ## Steps: